wrench-project/wrench/doc/getting_started.md

   - **WRENCH workflow file:**
-WRENCH provides native parsers for [DAX](http://workflowarchive.org) (DAG in XML) and [JSON](http://workflowhub.org/traces/) worfklow description file formats.
+WRENCH provides native parsers for [DAX](http://workflowarchive.org) (DAG in XML) and [JSON](http://workflowhub.org/traces/) workflow description file formats.
 Refer to their respective Web sites for detailed documentation.

 The source file for the cloud-based simulator is at `examples/simple-example/SimulatorCloud.cpp`